Pseudoscientific language comparison: Political or religious implications

-The Lithuanian–American archaeologist Marija Gimbutas argued during the mid-1900s that Basque is clearly related to the extinct Pictish and Etruscan languages, even though at least the comparison had earlier been rejected within a decade of being proposed in 1892 by Sir John Rhys.
-Her motivation was to show Basque was a remnant of an "Old European culture".
+In the mid-1900s, The Lithuanian–American archaeologist Marija Gimbutas argued that Basque is clearly related to the extinct Pictish and Etruscan languages, even though at least the comparison had earlier been rejected within a decade of being proposed in 1892 by Sir John Rhys.
+She wanted to show Basque was a remnant of an "Old European culture".

 Traits and characteristics

-There is no universal way to identify pseudoscientific language comparisons; indeed, it is not clear that all pseudoscientific language comparisons form a single group.
-However, the following characteristics tend to be more common among pseudoscientific theories (and their advocates) than among scientific ones:
+There is no universal way to spot pseudoscientific language comparisons.
+Indeed, such comparisons may not fit into one single category.
+However, the following characteristics tend to be more common among pseudoscientific theories (and the people who support them) than among scientific ones: